MicrosoftDocs/dynamics-365-intelligent-order-management/topics/architecture.md

 ## Orchestration Engine

-Order-to-fulfillment flow is complex in a single business app, but when combined with other cloud services and supply chain partner systems, the complexity grows.
+Order-to-fulfillment flow is complex to model in a single business app, but when combined with other cloud services and supply chain partner systems, the complexity grows.
 To help business users in the organization to visualize and manage this complexity, Intelligent Order Management ships with a business orchestration designer.
 Business process flows designed with the orchestration designer are compiled into Power Automate flows when the flow is published.

 The following is terminology to describe components in the orchestration engine.